A Quantum Algorithm for Model-Independent Searches for New Physics

-In complete analogy to Fig.~\ref{fig:qc1hist}, in Figs.~\ref{fig:qc2hist} and \ref{fig:qc2-10hist} we show the respective distributions of the $\chi^2$ and $-{\mathcal H}_{min}$ test statistics for each of the two-dimensional examples considered in this section.
-We notice that, just like in the case of the one-dimensional exercise depicted in Fig.~\ref{fig:qc1hist}, the ${\mathcal H}_{min}$ test statistic offers better separation of signal and background.
-For example, in Fig.~\ref{fig:qc2hist} the overlap area between the two distributions is 51.3\% in the case of the $\chi^2$ test statistic, but only 41.4\% in the case of ${\mathcal H}_{min}$.
-The improvement is even better in the case of the $10\times 10$ grid --- in Fig.~\ref{fig:qc2-10hist}, the overlap area is 40.7\% for the $\chi^2$ test statistic and is reduced to only 20.1\% in the case of ${\mathcal H}_{min}$.
+In complete analogy to Figure~\ref{fig:qc1hist}, in Figures~\ref{fig:qc2hist} and \ref{fig:qc2-10hist}, we show the respective distributions in our pseudo-experiments of the $\chi^2$ and $-{\mathcal H}_{min}$ test statistics for each of the two-dimensional examples considered in this section.
+We notice that, just like in the case of the one-dimensional exercise depicted in Figure~\ref{fig:qc1hist}, the ${\mathcal H}_{min}$ test statistic offers better separation of signal and background.
+We can quantify this separation in terms of the overlap area between the two distributions --- in Figure~\ref{fig:qc2hist}, it is 51.3\% in the case of the $\chi^2$ test statistic, but only 41.4\% in the case of ${\mathcal H}_{min}$.
+The improvement is even better in the case of the $10\times 10$ grid --- in Figure~\ref{fig:qc2-10hist}, the overlap area is 40.7\% for the $\chi^2$ test statistic and is reduced to only 20.1\% in the case of ${\mathcal H}_{min}$.

-Motivated by the usefulness of the runs test in the one-dimensional example of Figs.~\ref{fig:qc1} and \ref{fig:qc1roc}, we can attempt to generalize it to the two-dimensional data of Figs.~\ref{fig:qc2} and \ref{fig:qc2-10}.
-For example, we can count the number of connected ``regions'' of only positive or only negative deviations $\Delta_i$, defined so that nearest neighbors with the same $\text{sgn}(\Delta_i)$ necessarily belong to the same region.
-In that case, each of the two pseudo-experiments in Fig.~\ref{fig:qc2} leads to 5 regions, as can be easily seen by inspecting the plusses and minuses shown in the bins.
-However, the so defined ``regions'' test statistic is not very powerful, as can be seen from the respective ROC curves in Fig.~\ref{fig:qc2-ROC} --- in fact, combining the ``regions'' test with the $\chi^2$ statistic generally makes things worse than using $\chi^2$ alone.
+Motivated by the usefulness of the runs test in the one-dimensional example of Figures~\ref{fig:qc1} and \ref{fig:qc1roc}, we can attempt to generalize it to the two-dimensional data of Figures~\ref{fig:qc2} and \ref{fig:qc2-10}.
+For example, we can count the number of connected ``regions'' of only positive or only negative deviations $\Delta_i$, defined so that the nearest neighbors with the same $\text{sgn}(\Delta_i)$ necessarily belong to the same region.
+In that case, each of the two pseudo-experiments in Figure~\ref{fig:qc2} leads to 5 regions, as can be easily seen by inspecting the plusses and minuses shown in the bins.
+However, the so-defined ``regions'' test statistic is not very powerful, as can be seen from the respective ROC curves in Figure~\ref{fig:qc2-ROC} --- in fact, combining the ``regions'' test with the $\chi^2$ statistic generally makes things worse than using $\chi^2$ alone.

 This is where the new test statistic ${\mathcal H}_{min}$ comes to the rescue.
-Figs.~\ref{fig:qc2} and \ref{fig:qc2-10} depict the spin configurations in the respective ground states: circles indicate spin orientation $s_i=+1$ while crosses correspond to $s_i=-1$.
-The corresponding ROC curves in Fig.~\ref{fig:qc2-ROC} (orange solid lines) demonstrate the superior performance of the ${\mathcal H}_{min}$ test statistic for these two-dimensional examples as well.
+Figures~\ref{fig:qc2} and \ref{fig:qc2-10} depict the spin configurations in the respective ground states: circles indicate spin orientation $s_i=+1$ while crosses correspond to $s_i=-1$.
+The corresponding ROC curves in Figure~\ref{fig:qc2-ROC} (orange solid lines) demonstrate the superior performance of the ${\mathcal H}_{min}$ test statistic for these two-dimensional examples as well.